witnet/witnet-wrapped-wit/README.md

 - `--mints`: Also show history of minted $WIT (either wrapped from Witnet, or bridged from other EVM networks).

 **Options**:
-- `--limit`: Limit number of history records.
-- `--since`: Process events starting from the specified EVM block number.
 - `--from`: Filter transfers from the specified EVM address (required when ordering a new transfer).
 - `--into`: Filter transfers to the specified EVM address (required when ordering a new transfer).
+- `--limit`: Limit number of listed records.
+- `--offset`: Skip first records before listing.
+- `--since`: Process events starting from the specified EVM block number (default: -5000).
 - `--value`: Amount of $WIT to transfer between the specified addresses.
 - `--gasPrice`: Max.
 EVM gas price to pay when transferring $WIT.

 ---
-#### `$ witwrap wrappings`
+#### `witwrap wrappings`
 Shows the history of past wrapping transactions, as well as an up-to-date list with the status of on-going wrapping workflows.
 It also allows you to initiate a wrap transaction on Witnet, and validate it on Ethereum when finalized.

 **Flags**:
 - `--check`: Show the time difference since the moment when the wrap transaction took place on Witnet, and when it got ultimately verified on Ethereum.

 **Options**:
-- `--limit`: Limit number of history records.
-- `--since`: Process events starting from the specified EVM block number.
 - `--from`: Filter wrappings from the specified WIT address.
 - `--into`: Filter wrappings to the specified EVM address (required when initiating a new wrap).
+- `--limit`: Limit number of listed records.
+- `--offset`: Skip first records before listing.
+- `--since`: Process events starting from the specified EVM block number (default: -5000).
 - `--value`: Amount of $WIT to be wrapped between the specified addresses.
 - `--vtt-hash`: Request the validation on Ethereum of some not-yet verified wrapping transaction that took place on Witnet.
 - `--gasPrice`: Max.
 EVM gas price to pay when querying the validation of some `--vtt-hash`.